 Tomato is a rich source of lycopene, a natural antioxidant that cleanses and heals the skin from within (15).
 It balances the skin’s natural oil production without drying up the skin.
 You can apply half a piece of raw tomato paste to your face and wash it off after 20 minutes to see visible results.

 - Tea Tree Oil

-Another effective remedy that might help your lip acne is applying tea tree oil (16).
+If you are wondering how to get rid of a lip pimple, another effective remedy that might help your lip acne is applying tea tree oil (16).
 It not only unclogs your pores of dirt and grime but also works to kill the bacteria instantly, offering visible results in just a few applications.
 You can mix a few drops in a bit of coconut oil, apply it to the affected area with a cotton swab and rinse it off after 20 minutes.

 - OTC Creams And Cleansers

 You can find certain over-the-counter creams and cleansers containing benzoyl peroxide and salicylic acid that are effective in treating acne and pimples (17,18).
 Though these don’t usually need a prescription, you must be careful to check that they are safe to be used on the lips and near the mouth.